Nirh237/TerraformAzure/README.md

 ## Project Overview
-This projects build the infrastructure of the WeightTracker App application (which can be found in WeightApp folder) using Terraform with Azure.
+This projects build the infrastructure of the WeightTracker App application using Terraform with Azure.